The 10 Canadian Cities with the Cheapest Rents

 So, where should newcomers and students arriving in Canada settle and rent?

-According to the Rentals.ca report, in August 2024, the mid-sized cities with the cheapest rents were in Western Canada.
+According to the Rentals.ca report, in October 2024, the mid-sized cities with the cheapest rentals were in Western Canada.

 Windsor is still the cheapest place to rent among Ontario's popular mid-sized cities, followed closely by St. Catharines.

-According to the latest 2024 Rentals.ca report, in August, six of the top 10 most expensive Canadian cities for rent were in Ontario, all in the GTA.
+According to the latest 2024 Rentals.ca report, in October, seven of the top 10 most expensive Canadian cities for rent were in Ontario, six of which are in the GTA.

 Here are the 10 Canadian mid-sized cities with the cheapest rents, according to Rentals.ca:

-The province's largest city, home to the University of Saskatchewan, is where a one-bedroom apartment rents for $1,218.
+The province's largest city, home to the University of Saskatchewan, is where a one-bedroom apartment rents for $1,293 (down 1.5 percent from September).
 Saskatoon consistently ranks among Canada's cheapest mid-sized cities for housing prices.

 Located on the banks of the South Saskatchewan River, Saskatoon is a multicultural city affectionately known as the City of Bridges.